 An accommodation may be considered unreasonable if it fundamentally alters the nature of the course, program, service or facility or if it would result in an undue burden for the College.
-In addition, the College is obligated to make a reasonable accommodation only to the known limitations of an otherwise qualified student with a disability.
+In addition, the College is obligated to make a reasonable accommodation only to the known limitations of an otherwise qualified student with a disability/impairment.
 To determine reasonable accommodations, Disability Support Services may seek information from appropriate College personnel regarding essential standards and requirements for courses, programs, services or facilities.
 The Associate Director of Disability Support Services makes final determination of reasonable accommodations.